 Every year Fashion Revolution puts out an updated Transparency Index which ranks the top global fashion brands on how transparent their supply chains are.
 The index ranks these brands from 0-100, 100 being the best score, and so far none of the brands ranked score above 51-60.
-The lowest scoring brands in 2018, which have virtually no transparency, include brands like Forever 21, Brooks Brothers, and Express.
+The lowest scoring brands in 2021, which have virtually no transparency, include brands like Fashion Nova, SHEIN, Nine West, and DKNY.
 For the full list of brands check out the report.

 Why Transparency Matters